 1970: During the War of Attrition, “two 201 Squadron Phantoms attacked a radar facility at Wadi Zur.”

-1973: Operation Spring of Youth came to an end.
-This was an amphibious assault by the IDF on Beirut and Sidon aimed at those who had massacred Israeli athletes at the Munich Olympics came to an end today.
+1973: Operation Spring of Youth amphibious assault by the IDF on Beirut and Sidon aimed at those who had massacred Israeli athletes at the Munich Olympics came to an end today.

 1974: Yitzhak Rabin replaced Golda Meir as Prime Minister.
 Mrs. Meir had resigned, a casualty of the Yom Kippur War.